Making it Maker’s Model

 Why the Maker Model

-Research on teachers’ perspectives of accommodating gifted and talented students in inclusive classrooms settings, shows that teachers feel they face overwhelming pressures.
+Research on teachers’ perspectives of accommodating gifted and talented students in inclusive classroom settings, shows that teachers feel they face overwhelming pressures.
 Many do not feel prepared to address these students’ very diverse needs.
 This is because:

 • Of the necessity to cover a wider range of content in the same short amount of time;